Best value

 Prediction of real life events-Excel XOR Function

-Now, we can cross-check the outcomes by comparing them with imposed conditions.
-We find any teams that lose one match will play match 3 otherwise won’t and this scenario matches with imposed conditions.
+We can cross-check the outcomes by comparing them with imposed conditions.
+We find any teams that lose one match will play match 3 otherwise they won’t play match 3 and this scenario matches with imposed conditions.

 The XOR function consists of built-in logicals.
 In this case, we discuss what if we have two given logical outputs in TRUE or FALSE and XOR has to decide what will be the resultant statement TRUE or FALSE?